Oxbridge grip 'greater than ever'

 "Not to argue with any of the individuals because they are all splendid people, but I find it deeply depressing that we are getting this terrible division."

-Elton recently hit back after Michael Gove claimed, when he was education secretary, that "left-wing academics" were using Blackadder "to feed myths" about the First World War.
+Ben recently hit back after Michael Gove claimed, when he was education secretary, that "left-wing academics" were using Blackadder "to feed myths" about the First World War.

-Elton, who helped pen the sitcom, continued his criticism in Radio Times magazine, saying: "Michael Gove has claimed that it was a war that had to be fought and that Blackadder denigrates it, which is an absolute nonsense.
+Ben, who helped pen the sitcom, continued his criticism in Radio Times magazine, saying: "Michael Gove has claimed that it was a war that had to be fought and that Blackadder denigrates it, which is an absolute nonsense.
 Blackadder is deeply respectful of the human spirit, to the heroism and the brotherly love of the British soldier.

 "But it is also legitimately satirising a complete collapse of original thinking.
 The First World War was 20th-century technology meeting 19th-century thinking."